 These are so cute!
 (As long as your kid doesn’t ask any questions—like “what is a mummy?”)
 I love that they’re a kid-friendly craft that the family can work on together.
 They would be fun in a window, or placed on the porch or stoop for trick-or-treaters.

 Every fall I have the urge to BUY ALL THE PUMPKINS.
 What?
 Just me?
 Anyway, we can only eat so many of them, and I’m at a loss with what to do with them after we’re all pumpkined out.
 Fear not!
 I have the answer: you can paint them green and make a caterpillar.
 If you’re looking to be just wee bit scary, make your cute caterpillar into a snake.

 I was out shopping recently and the chocolate store I was in had the cutest paper lantern display hanging from their ceiling.
 Paper lanterns would be great dangling from the porch ceiling for trick-or-treaters, or even indoors if you’re having a party.
-I found some cute Halloween ones here, here, here, and here.
+I found some cute Halloween ones like these Halloween Paper Lanterns, here, here, Amscan Family Friendly Halloween Lanterns, and these Jack-o-Lantern Paper Lanterns.
 I also found some in seasonal solid colors and a fun modern design.